Please Give

-Please Give is a 2010 dark comedy film written and directed by Nicole Holofcener and starring Catherine Keener.
-It is the fourth film Keener and Holofcener have made together.
-The film also stars Amanda Peet, Oliver Platt, Rebecca Hall, Lois Smith, Elizabeth Keener, Kevin Corrigan, and Ann Guilbert.
-This was also Guilbert's last film role before her death in 2016.
+Please Give is a 2010 American comedy-drama film written and directed by Nicole Holofcener.
+It stars Catherine Keener, Amanda Peet, Oliver Platt, Rebecca Hall, Ann Guilbert, and Sarah Steele.
+It revolves around married antique-dealers butting heads with the granddaughters of the elderly woman who lives in the apartment the couple owns.

+The film had its world premiere at the Sundance Film Festival on January 22, 2010, and was theatrically released in the United States on April 30, 2010, by Sony Pictures Classics.
+It grossed over $4.5 million worldwide against a $3 million budget.
+It received positive reviews from critics, who mostly praised Holofcener's screenplay and the performances of the cast, and was named one of the top 10 independent films of 2010 by the National Board of Review.
+At the 26th Independent Spirit Awards, the film was given the Robert Altman Award and Holofcener was nominated for Best Screenplay.

 Plot summary

 Kate and Alex are a couple living in a New York City apartment with their teenage daughter, Abby.
 Kate and Alex own a furniture store specializing in used modern furniture, which they buy at estate sales.
 They have bought the apartment adjacent to theirs, but its occupant, the elderly and cranky Andra, will stay in it until she dies.
 Andra has two granddaughters, the dutiful and generous Rebecca, a mammography technologist, and the cynical, sharp-tongued Mary, a cosmetologist.

 Kate is troubled by the profits she makes from furniture sellers who do not know the value of what they are selling; the contrast between homeless people in her neighborhood and her own comfortable life; and the fact that her family will only be able to expand their apartment when Andra dies.
 She tries to assuage her guilt through volunteer jobs (which leave her weeping) and donations to homeless individuals (which sometimes backfire).